adopted-ember-addons/ember-cli-flash/README.md

 }
 ```

 See the [options](#options) section for detailed option information.
-This lets you override defaults for various options – most notably, you can specify exactly what types you need, which means in the above example, you can do `Ember.get('flashes').{alpaca,notice,foobar}`.
+This lets you override defaults for various options – most notably, you can specify exactly what types you need, which means in the above example, you can do `Ember.get('flashMessages').{alpaca,notice,foobar}`.

 #### Injection factories
 The key `injectionFactories` lets you choose which factories the service injects itself into.